Resurrecting Address Clustering in Bitcoin: Building a Ground Truth Data Set

 \subsection{Data collection and overview}

-We use and build upon BlockSci v0.7 \cite{BlockSci}, an open-source blockchain analysis framework that provides fast access to blockchain data upon which we can implement custom heuristics and extraction procedures.
-We parse the Bitcoin blockchain until the end of June 2020 (block height \num{637090}) and create a \textit{base clustering} using the multi-input heuristic (where we heuristically exclude CoinJoin transactions).
+We use and build upon BlockSci v0.7 \cite{BlockSci}, an open-source blockchain analysis framework that provides fast access to blockchain data upon which we implement custom heuristics and extraction procedures.
+We parse the Bitcoin blockchain until the end of June 2021 (block height \num{689256}) and create a \textit{base clustering} using the multi-input heuristic (where we heuristically exclude CoinJoin transactions).

-\roundon{0} As of June 2020, the blockchain contains \num{66.086402} million transactions with one output, \num{422.272490} million with two outputs, and \num{55.607287} million with three or more outputs (\Cref{fig:transaction-overview}). \roundoff We divide the transactions into mutually exclusive categories.
-Transactions containing unspendable \opreturn{} outputs often signal the use of an overlay application that stores metadata in the blockchain \cite{Bartoletti2017}.
-Such transactions may have specific rules for how they are constructed, potentially making change detection unreliable.

-Both transactions reusing an input address as well as transactions where cluster membership (i.e. the multi-input heuristic) reveals a change output have their change output identified.
-Direct address reuse however makes change identification trivial and applying further change heuristics is never necessary.
-We thus only use transactions where the change has been revealed by multi-input clustering as the basis to construct our ground truth data set.
-For the remaining transactions, i.e. those with yet unknown change, we will later try to predict their change output.
+\roundon{0} As of June 2021, the blockchain contains \num{91.108655} million transactions with one output, \num{494.555377} million with two outputs, and \num{66.954143} million with three or more outputs (see \Cref{fig:transaction-overview}). \roundoff We divide the transactions into mutually exclusive categories.
+Transactions with unspendable \opreturn{} outputs often signal the use of an overlay application that stores metadata in the blockchain \cite{Bartoletti2017}.
+Such transactions may follow unique rules for their construction, potentially making change detection unreliable.
+Transactions directly reusing an input address have their change output trivially revealed and applying change heuristics is not necessary.
+We thus focus on transactions where the change has been revealed by the multi-input heuristic and use them to construct our ground truth data set.
+For the remaining transactions, i.e. those with yet unknown change, we will later predict their change output.